Project Alert

 Public Hearing

-The Met Council hosted a public hearing on Nov.
-18, 2024 to share the draft facility plan for the project and collect comments for the public record.
-Comments will continue to be collected through Dec.
-2, 2024.
+The Met Council hosted a public hearing on November 18, 2024 to share the draft facility plan for the project and collect comments for the public record.
+Comments were collected through December 2, 2024.

 The public hearing presentation was recorded and can be reviewed below.